Bunli

 // Find commands by name or description

-function findCommandByName<Name extends GeneratedNames>(name: Name): CommandInfo
+function findCommandByName<Name extends GeneratedNames>(name: Name): CommandInfo;

-function findCommandsByDescription(searchTerm: string): CommandInfo[]
+function findCommandsByDescription(searchTerm: string): CommandInfo[];

 IDE Integration Features